 Unedited video recording/s.
 The video/s must feature only the people who will take part in the competition.
 All individual members of the ensemble must be included.
 The choice of timing and content of the recording is up to each ensemble but should demonstrate the group's diversity and range of repertoire.
 You may include music related to your proposed competition programme, but this is not obligatory.

-Please take care over the quality of the sound recording.
-We are not expecting high quality video, multi-angles and so on, but applications in recent years have suffered at this first stage because the sound recording was not good enough for the panel to make an adequate assessment.
-The most common problems have been microphones placed either too far away or too close, both of which can result in details of the quality of sound, balance and dynamic variation becoming hard to judge.
+We are not expecting high quality video, multi-angles and so on, but please take care over the quality of the sound recording.
+Common problems are microphones placed either too far away or too close, both of which can result in details of the quality of sound, balance and dynamic variation becoming hard to judge.
 If you are making the recording yourself, take some time to experiment with microphone positions until you think you have a sound that is a good representation of how you would like us to hear you, which presents your performance in a natural but clear acoustic, and which you think will tell us what we need to know about the way you perform.

 Upload the following documents to the application form:

 details of your recording.
-You should give the date and place of the recording as well as its contents.
+Give the date and place of the recording as well as its contents.
 If not everyone is playing in every piece, name the players on each track.
 Give the timing for the start of each track.

 programme details for both the informal and competition recitals.
 You should include the title of each recital; full names and dates of composers; full titles of pieces; titles of movements; full names of musicians and instruments.
 Take care to ensure that these details are accurate, as they will be printed in the festival brochure if your application is successful.
 Programme notes and translations of texts are not required at this stage.